vyperlang/vyper/docs/control-structures.rst

 The ``__init__`` Function
 -----------------------

 ``__init__`` is a special initialization function that may only be called at the time of deploying a contract.
 It can be used to set initial values for storage variables.
-A common use case is to set an ``owner`` variable with the creator the contract:
+A common use-case is to set an ``owner`` variable with the creator of the contract:

 .. code-block:: python